Architecture, Master Planning, Interior Design

 Australian Football, Concerts, Cricket, Soccer

 GMHBA Stadium (formerly Simonds Stadium), at Kardinia Park, is the home of the Geelong Cats AFL team and has been a part of the urban fabric of the City of Greater Geelong for almost 75 years.
+The jewel of Kardinia Park is GMHBA Stadium, the home of Geelong Football Club and host of more than 90 local, national and international events each year, attracting more than 400,000 visitors.
 Although best known for AFL, the Stadium is a truly multi-purpose venue and its diverse facilities have been used for a range of elite and community level sports and events.

 The existing stadium site was made up of a number of stands built over 40 years so the challenge was to redevelop in several stages following the development of a new masterplan in 2001.
 Populous has been involved for more than a decade beginning with Stage 2 – the Redevelopment of the Ross Drew Stand.